matter-labs/zksync-frontend-templates/templates/react/next-web3js/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
+In this project template, You can connect your wallet to the ZKsync testnet and see examples of the usage of the Web3.js library on ZKsync Era.

 ## Learn More